Wanniassa

 What has been the trend in development approvals over the past five years in the Wanniassa SA2?

-Looking at development activity over the past five years, the Wanniassa SA2's approval levels have been consistent with the yearly average of 12, showing stable development patterns.
+Looking at development activity over the past five years, the Wanniassa SA2's approval levels have been below the yearly average of 12, indicating a recent decline in approval activity.

 How does recent development compare to population growth in the Wanniassa SA2?